Have yourself a very merry sustainable Christmas read more

 From piles of presents, to boxes, ribbon, cards, plastic packaging and even more food than needed, a way we can all be less wasteful is by planning before we shop.
 Leaving everything until the last week will often mean shopping becomes hurried and less thought-out.
 Plan well in advance to buy things you only really need.
 Creating your own gift wrap from brown paper or reusing gift bags from last year will save both money and help the environment.
 Make a tightly edited list before you start shopping (both for food and for presents) to help you plan out exactly what you need to buy.
 Christmas doesn’t have to be a wasteful one.

-What are your tips for having a less wasteful Christmas?
-We’d love to hear all your tips and tricks.
+What are your tips for having a more eco-friendly Christmas?
+We’d love to hear all your sustainable Christmas ideas and tricks.
 Let us know in the comments below.